-Located on the shore of Wickiup Reservoir in Deschutes National Forest, Gull Point campground offers visitors some of the most stunning scenery in central Oregon and easy access to an abundance of recreational activities in the Cascade region.
+Located on the shore of Wickiup Reservoir in Deschutes National Forest, Gull Point campground offers visitors easy access to an abundance of recreational activities along the Cascade Lakes National Scenic Byway.

 The reservoir covers an area on the Deschutes River that was historically used by Native Americans during the fall.
 Several tribes throughout the area built “wickiups,” shelters made from reeds, grass, or brush, while living in the area.

-At full pool, Wickiup is a beautiful, pine-edged lake, with some willows and sandy beach areas.
+At full pool, Wickiup is a beautiful, pine-edged reservoir, with some willows and sandy beach areas.
 At low water, steep soil and gravel banks drop abruptly to the water.

-This is one of central Oregons best wildlife viewing sites, attracting a variety of nesting and migrating birds.
-Fantastic nearby peaks, lava flows and old-growth forests also provide visitors with a variety of landscapes.
+This is one of central Oregon’s best wildlife viewing sites, attracting a variety of nesting and migrating birds.
+Fantastic nearby peaks, lava flows and forests also provide visitors with a variety of landscapes.

 Wetlands, diverse forests, and rocky slopes near the campground provide a necessary habitat for shorebirds, porcupine, deer, bats and the occasional black bear.

 Lava Lands Visitor Center in nearby Bend, Oregon, is a great starting point for visitors to learn about the diverse landscape and history of the area through interpretive programs and exhibits.